TillMueller/bbb-slides-download/README.md

 prefix for the file names.
 If you want to specify a prefix you can do this with the second argument:
 `./download_slides.sh link [slide deck name]`

+# Note
+By default the script is limited to downloading 1024 slides in one batch to limit the possible damage if something goes wrong.
+Should you want to lift this limit just change the respective variable in the script.